Paul Legentilhomme: WWII

 1939 to 1940 he was commander in chief of the French military units stationed in French Somaliland (present day Djibouti).

 On June 18, 1940, in Djibouti, the capital of French Somaliland, Legentilhomme condemned the French armistice and declared his intention to continue the war with the British Empire.
 He declared this in his "General Order Number 4".

 On August 2, 1940 he left French Somaliland (Vichy French until 1942) and went to the United Kingdom.

 On October 31, 1940 he was stripped of his French citizenship by the Vichy government.

 In 1941 Legentilhomme was promoted to major general in the Free French Army and returned to East Africa as the Commander-in-Chief of the Free French Forces in the Sudan and Eritrea.
 As part of Brigadier Harold Rawdon Briggs' Briggsforce, Free French forces participated in the East African campaign.
 Legentilhomme worked under the supreme command of Field Marshal Archibald Wavell, 1st Earl Wavell.

 He created the First French light division or 1st Free French Division (in French "1ère Division légère française libre" or "1ère DLFL").

 He commanded the 1st Free French Division and Gentforce during Syria–Lebanon campaign and was Commander in Chief of Free French forces in Africa.
+Gentforce, named after Legentilhomme, was formed on 12 June 1941, four days after the campaign began on 8 June.
+Its objective was to advance from Palestine along the Damascus road through Quneitra and Kissoué.
+Legentilhomme was wounded almost immediately after taking command of the unified force, on 12 June according to some sources and 14 June according to others, and was succeeded temporarily by Brigadier Wilfrid Lewis Lloyd of the 5th Indian Infantry Brigade.
+Despite his wound, Legentilhomme recovered in time to enter Damascus in a car alongside General Georges Catroux when the city fell to Allied forces on 21 June 1941, with a Vichy French Circassian cavalry escort.
+The Armistice of Saint Jean d'Acre ending the campaign was signed on 14 July 1941.

 In November Legentilhomme was condemned in his absence for treason by the Government of Vichy and sentenced to the death penalty.